-This marks the sixth year that the District has produced a Comprehensive Annual Financial Report as financial reporting and analysis have become increasingly important to both the internal management of the College and concerned taxpayers seeking assurance of proper management of public funds.
+This marks the seventh year that the District has produced a Comprehensive Annual Financial Report as financial reporting and analysis have remained vital to both the internal management of the College and concerned taxpayers seeking assurance of proper management of public funds.

-The 2015-16 fiscal year began with utilizing savings to make a balloon payment on the Detroit Avenue Center.
-Mohave Community College continued the dynamic vision for the future by prioritizing a debt-free budget.
-In a continuation of focusing on the strategic plan that is centered on student success, the Kingman campus also moved forward rapidly on completion of the new Student Success Center and major renovations of faculty offices, classroom space and the redesign of a multi-purpose room.
+Mohave Community College continues the distinctive vision for the future by prioritizing a debt-free budget.
+Continuing to focus on the College's Strategic Plan that prioritizes student success, the Kingman campus completed the new Student Success Center and finished major renovations of faculty offices, classroom space and the redesign of a multi-purpose room.
+Additionally, a new building on the North Mohave Campus is currently underway in Colorado City.

-The District has increased and improved financial reporting in every available area and this Comprehensive Annual Financial Report reflects that effort.
-The district will continue to carry out its mission in the most efficient and effective way possible to help continue the goal of improving the lives of Mohave County citizens through higher education.
+The College has increased and improved financial reporting in every available area and this Comprehensive Annual Financial Report reflects those efforts.
+The College will continue to carry out its mission in the most efficient and effective way possible to help continue the goal of improving the lives of Mohave County citizens through higher education.